-The Trust is governed by a group of seven dedicated trustees, supported by a part-time Executive Secretary.
+The Trust is governed by a group of six dedicated trustees, supported by a part-time Executive Secretary.

 Sam Weaver